Marilyn Jean Kelly: Biography

-Law career
+Legal career

 Marilyn Jean Kelly also served on the Michigan State Board of Education during the 1960s; later elected as President of the statewide organization.
 In 1971, Marilyn Jean Kelly graduated with honors from the Wayne State University Law School.
 For the next seventeen years, Kelly clerked and practiced law as an associate attorney; eventually opening her own practice - Marilyn Kelly and Associates, of Bloomfield Hills.

 In 1988, Kelly was elected to the first of two consecutive terms on the Michigan Court of Appeals.
 In 1996, during her second term on the appellate court, Marilyn Jean Kelly won election to the Michigan Supreme Court.
 Justice Kelly won a landslide re-election to the high court in 2004; receiving over 2 million votes - nearly half a million more than the runner-up.